MoranSin/FS-1st-Assignment/README.md

 HTTP Server README
 This README provides an overview and usage instructions for the provided HTTP server implemented in Node.js.
 The server utilizes a simple routing mechanism to handle various HTTP methods, and it includes a basic file-based data storage system for managing reports.

-Features
+<b>Features</b>

-Routing: The server supports basic routing for handling HTTP GET, POST, PUT, and DELETE requests.
+<b>Routing:</b> The server supports basic routing for handling HTTP GET, POST, PUT, and DELETE requests.
-Logging: Logging is implemented using Winston, with logs directed to files (error.log and combined.log) and the console during development.
+<b>Logging:</b> Logging is implemented using Winston, with logs directed to files (error.log and combined.log) and the console during development.
 Data Storage: Reports are stored in a JSON file (data.json), and the server provides CRUD operations for managing these reports.
-Prerequisites

-POSTMAN
+<b>POSTMAN</b>

 https://documenter.getpostman.com/view/31989007/2s9YymH58D

 Before running the server, ensure that you have the following dependencies installed: